Script Templates

 Script templates offer several options for PSADT dialogs:

-- Show a completion dialog when installation finishes (with customisable text)
+| Completion dialog | Shows a notification when installation finishes (with customisable text) |

-- Display toast notifications to inform users about installations in progress or completed
+| Toast notifications | Inform users about installations in progress or completed |

 Templates are managed in Settings > Script Templates and can be selected when building any package.